Who's Who in Musicals:

 Duncan became a favorite on network television, appearing in her own 1972 sitcom, as well as a musical version of Pinocchio (1976) that co-starred Danny Kaye, and the acclaimed mini-series Roots (1977).
 Surgery to remove an ocular tumor left her with sight in only one eye.
 Soon afterward, she took on the extraordinary physical challenge of starring in a Broadway revival of Peter Pan (1979).
 Her irresistible characterization, joyous flying and soaring rendition of "Neverland" earned rave reviews and a Tony nomination, and Duncan became the longest running Peter Pan in theatrical history.

 In 1980, Duncan married Broadway actor Don Correia.
 She reunited with old friend Tommy Tune by joining the long-running My One and Only in 1984, performed with Correia (when he took over Tune's role) for several months, and then co-starred with Tune on an extended national tour.
 Duncan returned to sitcom work by stepping into the cast of NBC's Valerie in 1987, doing so well that the series was re-named The Hogan Family and ran until 1991.
 While dedicating most of the next decade to raising a family and managing real estate investments, Duncan continued to make concert and TV appearances.
 She provided the voice of Queen Uberta in the animated feature The Swan Princess (1994), and delighted Broadway audiences when she took over the role of Roxie Hart in the long-running revival of Chicago for several months in 1999.
+In 2008, Duncan won fresh praise as Sue Smith in an Encores concert revival of No, No Nanette.

 b.
 April 17, 1961 (Birmingham, AL)